efdevcon/DIPs/DIPs/DIP-WT.md

 ## Summary

 Winding Tree offers Devcon attendees to book their flights and hotels directly from suppliers with discount.
+Winding Tree is 100% open-source and we aim to be as decentralized as it is possible.

 ## Abstract